Skip to content

 The danger of over-interpreting shedding is that it leads to premature decisions.
 People stop minoxidil at week 3 because the shedding scared them, never giving the treatment a chance to work.
 Others double their dose hoping more is better.
 Both are anxiety-driven reactions, not data-driven decisions.

-What to track during a shedding phase
+What should you track during a minoxidil shedding phase?

-- Baseline photos: if you do not have them yet, start today.
+• Baseline photos: if you do not have them yet, start today.
 Even mid-shed, a baseline is better than no baseline.

-- Weekly zone photos: hairline, both temples, crown (top-down).
+• Weekly zone photos: hairline, both temples, crown (top-down).
 Same room, same light, same distance.

-- Adherence notes: did you apply consistently this week?
+• Adherence notes: did you apply consistently this week?

-- Shedding severity (subjective): rate it on a simple 1-5 scale each week.
+• Shedding severity (subjective): rate it on a simple 1-5 scale each week.
 This helps you see when it peaks and when it resolves.

-- Confounders: haircut, new styling products, stress, illness, scalp irritation.
+• Confounders: haircut, new styling products, stress, illness, scalp irritation.

+Shedding often does not cause noticeable visible density loss because a few hundred shed hairs out of 100,000+ rarely changes appearance in a short period.
 Here is one of the most important gaps tracking bridges: shedding feels dramatic, but it often does not change visible density as much as you think.
 When you count shed hairs in the shower, you are noticing something very different from what a consistent zone photo shows.
 Many people who report severe shedding find that their weekly photos look essentially the same as the previous week, because a few hundred shed hairs out of 100,000+ does not meaningfully change the appearance in a short period.

 This is exactly why zone photos matter more than shedding counts.
 The photos tell you what is actually visible.
 The shedding count tells you your anxiety level (which is real, but is not the same as visual change).).